It can be challenging to stay productive within a remote work culture.

 2. Design a Dedicated Workspace

-When you work from home, it's important to create a workspace and manage expectations with the people in your environment.
+When you work from home, creating a workspace and managing expectations with the people in your environment are essential.

 This includes setting ground rules with family members, roommates, and pets.
 Either communicate expectations or create boundaries in your environment.
 Let them know when you're busy, when you're available to chat, and a protocol for emergency situations.
 For instance, you could put up a sign that says "Do Not Disturb" when you're in a virtual meeting.
 But they can barge in if the house is on fire.

-By proactively designing your workspace and creating boundaries in your environment, you'll minimize distractions and improve focus.
+You'll minimize distractions and improve focus by proactively designing your workspace and creating boundaries in your environment.

 3. Set a Schedule—and Stick to It